How to grow hellebores

 Where to plant hellebores

 Grow hellebores at the front of a border in sun, or full or partial shade, depending on the variety you choose.
-They do best in fertile, well-drained soil.
+They do best in fertile, well-drained soil, but can also be raised in pots in a loam-based compost.

 How to plant hellebores